-49 The value of outstanding non-bank lending to Irish SMEs is sourced from the CCR, while the value of outstanding bank lending to Irish SMEs is sourced from the CBI Money and Banking statistics.
-50 See Gaffney, E. and McGeever, N. (2022), "The SME-lender relationship network in Ireland", Central Bank of Ireland, Financial Stability Notes, Vol. 2022, No. 14.
+&lt;sup>49 The value of outstanding non-bank lending to Irish SMEs is sourced from the CCR, while the value of outstanding bank lending to Irish SMEs is sourced from the CBI Money and Banking statistics.

+&lt;sup>50 See Gaffney, E. and McGeever, N. (2022), "The SME-lender relationship network in Ireland", Central Bank of Ireland, Financial Stability Notes, Vol. 2022, No. 14.

 While new lending by banks and non-banks both grew in the years preceding 2022, the share of new non-bank lending has significantly declined in 2022 so far.
 There has been strong comovement in the volume of quarterly new lending offered by bank and non-bank lenders in recent years (Chart 91), i.e., when banks increase new lending so do non-banks and the same holds for falls in new lending.
 This implies that rather than purely taking market share from banks, both bank and non-bank lenders' supply of new credit has been synchronised.
 Yet, in the first half of 2022 the volume of new non-bank lending fell by more than bank lending, with the share of non-bank lending declining to 28 per cent in 2022Q2 from a peak of 36 per cent in 2021Q2 (Chart 92).
 The reduction is driven by the volatile credit dynamics of non-bank new lending to real estate SMEs, which fell to 30 per cent of lending in 2022Q2, from a peak of 54 per cent in 2021Q3.

-Chart 91: Non-bank lending to SMEs has had stronger growth when banks' growth has also been stronger Quarterly growth rate of new SME lending by banks and non-banks.
+Chart 91: Non-bank lending to SMEs has had stronger growth when banks' growth has also been stronger new lending of non-bank lenders.
+The horizontal axis describes the growth rate of quarterly aggregate new lending of banks.
+Timeframe: 2019Q1-2022Q2.